jamiebuckley/ml-experiments/alice_in_wonderland_language/README.md

 * The dataset is very small
 * So is the model
 * RNNs are not the best architecture for natural language in general
-* Lewis Carrol has a unique writing style
+* But mostly - Lewis Carrol has a unique writing style and therefore this is a very difficult prediction problem

 So why bother?
 For one - I'd be fascinated to have seen what Lewis Carrol's opinions would have been on modern NLP technology.